MikroElektronika/mikrosdk_click_v2/clicks/waveform4/README.md

 ## Example Description

-> This example demonstrates the use of Waveform 4 click board.
+> This example demonstrates the use of Waveform 4 Click board.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which resets the registers and sets the sine wave output with default gain and
+> Initializes the driver and performs the Click default configuration which resets the registers and sets the sine wave output with default gain and
 > default frequency for all channels.
 After that it displays the list of supported commands on the USB UART.

 ```c